-On FX and FX-V6 models Vacuum dirt and dust from the leather frequently.
+On some models Vacuum dirt and dust from the leather frequently.
 Pay particular attention to the pleats and seams.
 Clean the leather with a soft cloth dampened with clear water, then buff it with a clean, dry cloth.
 If further cleaning is needed, use a soap specifically for leather, such as saddle soap.
 Apply this soap with a damp, soft cloth.
-Wipe down and buff as described above
+Wipe down and buff as described above.